pappasam/jedi-language-server/README.md

 - type: `array<string>`
 - default: `[".", "'", "\""]`

+### jedi.diagnostics.enabled

+Enables (or disables) diagnostics provided by Jedi

+- type: `boolean`
+- default: `true`

+### jedi.diagnostics.didOpen

+When diagnostics are enabled, run on document open

+- type: `boolean`
+- default: `true`

+### jedi.diagnostics.didChange

+When diagnostics are enabled, run on in-memory document change (eg, while you're editing, without needing to save to disk)

+- type: `boolean`
+- default: `true`

+### jedi.diagnostics.didSave

+When diagnostics are enabled, run on document save (to disk)

+- type: `boolean`
+- default: `true`

-### Diagnostics
+## Additional Diagnostics

-jedi-langugage-server does not currently provide diagnostics, although this is on the roadmap.
-That said, fear not; there are perfect workarounds!
+jedi-langugage-server provides diagnostics about syntax errors, powered by Jedi.
+If you would like additional diagnostics, we suggest using the powerful [diagnostic-language-server](https://github.com/iamcco/diagnostic-languageserver).

-If using Neovim/coc, you can get diagnostic support with [coc-diagnostic](https://github.com/iamcco/coc-diagnostic).
-Configure with [pylint](https://github.com/PyCQA/pylint) in `~/.config/nvim/coc-settings.json`:
+If using Neovim/coc, this can easily be done with [coc-diagnostic](https://github.com/iamcco/coc-diagnostic).
+Configure with [pylint](https://github.com/PyCQA/pylint) in your `coc-settings.json`:

 ```json
 "diagnostic-languageserver.filetypes": {